GTCO Group: History

 They introduced online banking and SMS banking in Nigeria and a naira denominated MasterCard as well as the Platinum and World Signia cards and with GTB-on-wheels, mobile branches.

 On 12 March 2008, GTBank was given a banking licence for the United Kingdom by the Financial Services Authority.

 Guaranty Trust Bank Limited is a partner of Eko Atlantic City, a newly made island (820 ha.) in the Atlantic ocean, adjacent to Victoria Island, Lagos.
 It will be the home of the new Financial District.
-The building of Eko Atlantic City started in 2009 and is expected to be finished in 2016.
+The building of Eko Atlantic City started in 2009 and was expected to be finished in 2016.

 To commemorate the bank's 20th anniversary, the Nigerian Postal Service issued a set of GTBank Anniversary postage stamps.
 This was the first time in Nigeria that a corporate organization was honored in such a way.

 In 2011, the bank became the biggest bank in Nigeria by market capitalisation.

 In 2013, the bank acquired a 70 percent shareholding in the Fina Bank Group for a cash payment of US$100 million.
 Fina Bank branches and subsidiaries were rebranded GT Bank soon afterwards.

 In 2013, the Bank issued a US$400,000,000 Euro bond at a coupon rate of 6%; the least obtained by a Nigerian company in the international capital market.
 The Eurobond was issued under the US$2,000,000 Global Medium Term Note Programme, which is registered under both Regulation in the United States of America and Rule 144A in the United Kingdom and sold to investors across Africa, America, Asia and Europe.

 The Bank has over 10,000 employees.

 In May 2021, GT Bank announced a change in its corporate structure, moving to a holding company and spinning off its banking and other businesses into subsidiaries.
-The proposed change was ratified by its shareholders on December 4, 2020 after a court mandated shareholders meeting.
+The proposed change was ratified by its shareholders on 4 December 2020 after a court mandated shareholders meeting.